ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Administrator’s Manual.md

 #### Double Write

-Double Write refers to the process of writing pages twice to prevent data corruption during write operations.
-The purposes of Double Write differ between Disk and Memory databases, as detailed below.
+Double write refers to the process of writing pages twice to prevent data corruption during write operations.
+The purposes of double write differ between disk and memory databases, as detailed below.

 ##### Double Write in Disk Databases